Merrill Unger

 Merrill Frederick Unger (1909–1980) was an American Bible commentator, scholar, archaeologist, and theologian.
 He earned his A.B. and Ph.D. degrees at Johns Hopkins University, and his Th.M and Th.D degrees at Dallas Theological Seminary.
 He was a prolific writer who authored some 40 books.
 Unger was also a well known Biblical archaeologist and encyclopedist.
-Early in his career he was identified as a Baptist, but later was credentialed by the Independent Fundamentalist Churches of America (IFCA).
+Early in his career he was identified as a Baptist, but later was credentialed by the Independent Fundamental Churches of America (IFCA).

 Education

 For a time, he attended Southern Baptist Theological Seminary in Louisville, Kentucky, before transferring to the Evangelical Theological College, later Dallas Seminary.
 At Dallas he was a protege of Lewis Sperry Chafer, bible teacher and founding president of the Seminary.
 Unger's Th.M. thesis was published as The Baptizing Work of the Holy Spirit (1953), and his Th.D. dissertation was published as Biblical Demonology (1952).
 The evangelist Billy Graham considered this work an authority on the subject.

 He later received a Ph.D. from Johns Hopkins under the Near Eastern historian and archaeologist, William F. Albright.
 Unger's Johns Hopkins dissertation was published as Israel and the Arameans of Damascus (1957).